ddmitov/perl-executing-browser/README.md

 ## Security
-   Being a GUI for Perl 5 desktop applications, PEB executes with normal user privileges only local Perl scripts in it's application directory.
+   Being a GUI for Perl 5 desktop applications, PEB executes with normal user privileges only local Perl scripts in its application directory.
 Reasonable security restrictions are implemented in both C++ and Perl code, but they do not constitute a sandbox for Perl scripts.
-PEB users can not endanger the opreating system or fall victims to remote Perl code, but they still have full access to their own local data.
+PEB users have full access to their local files without posing a danger to a healthy operating system or falling victim to remote Perl code.

 **Security features based on C++ code:**
 * PEB can not and does not download remote files on hard disk and can not execute any Perl scripts from remote locations.